abdullahselek/DragDropUI/README.md

 [![Coverage Status](https://coveralls.io/repos/github/abdullahselek/DragDropUI/badge.svg?branch=master)](https://coveralls.io/github/abdullahselek/DragDropUI?branch=master)

 # DragDropUI
 A set of iOS UI components which have drag &amp; drop capability.
+There is also a information [link](http://gargo.of.by/dragdropui/) which is translated to Russian by @gerchicov-bp.

-# Requirements
+## Requirements
 iOS 8.0+ & Swift 3

-# CocoaPods
+## CocoaPods

 CocoaPods is a dependency manager for Cocoa projects.
 You can install it with the following command: